-That notwithstanding, in this article, i am going to share with the basic types of contract and other classifications too.
+That notwithstanding, in this article, i am going to share with the major types of contract and other classifications too.
 Conversely, if you have been searching the internet for this topic, this is the most comprehensive article you can find.

 I enjoin you to read painstakingly as I take you through the topic.
 But before that, I would like to explain what a contract is.
 Doing this will also help you to understand when we move to the crux of this article.